 Removing pedals is trickier (except on a fixed-gear bicycle) because the cranks freewheel backward.
-Snug an old toe strap around the opposite crank and chainstay to keep the cranks from turning.
+Snug an old toe strap or piece or rope around the opposite crank and chainstay to keep the cranks from turning.
 Pointing the wrench back toward the bottom bracket axle reduces stress on the toe strap.

 Note!
 The precession effect doesn't substitute for screwing your pedals in good and tight.
 It is very important to do so.
 The threads (like almost all threads on a bicycle) should be lubricated with grease, or at least with oil.

 For on-road pedal removal, you may have to use a short wrench and foot power.
-With an open-end wrench, turn the crank so it is facing forward and engage the wrench facing backward toward the bottom bracket.
+With an open-end wrench, turn the crank so it is facing forward and engage the wrench facing backward toward the crank axle.
 Hold the bicycle with one hand on the handlebar and the other hand pressing down on the saddle.
 Press down on the wrench with your foot.
 If the wrench doesn't reach all the way to the bottom bracket axle, the crank will try to turn forward and the chain will keep it from turning.
-Or, use the old toe strap to hold the cranks from turning.
+Or, use a toe strap or piece of rope to hold the cranks from turning.
 If using an Allen wrench, raise or lower the crank so the frame doesn't get in the way.
 The Allen wrench won't be as long as the crank, so the chain will hold it from turning -- or, if necessary, you can lengthen an Allen wrench by holding it in the jaws of an adjustable wrench.
 Don't overstress a skinny Allen wrench, though.

 And in case that doesn't work, see advice from Jobst Brandt on how to remove stuck pedals.